hhas/SwiftAutomation/doc-source/8 commands.md

 # Commands

-[TO DO: this chapter is still rough and not fully updated; amongst other things it doesn't discuss how return types work]

 ## Syntax

 All application commands have the same basic structure: a single, optional direct parameter, followed by zero or more named parameters specific to that command, followed by zero or more event attributes that determine how the Apple event is processed: